Last updated April 30th, 2025 at 01:04 pm

-With a shovel, a rake, and some muscles you can learn how to lay patio pavers in one weekend to address a problem area or as a practical no-water alternative to a lawn.
+Want to transform a muddy or unused backyard space?
+With a shovel, a rake, and a little elbow grease, you can learn how to lay a patio with pavers in one weekend.
+This simple, beginner-friendly project is perfect for small backyards and a great no-water alternative to a lawn.

 How to lay patio pavers video: